neutrons/RefRed/docs/compute-scaling-factors.rst

 2- The new window only has one activated field to enter a range of run numbers.
 Enter the following run range: `184975-184989` and click enter.
+Data loading and automated peak finding takes a minute or so.

 3- The table will be populated with all the runs in the selected range.
 For each run, the peak will be selected automatically.
 You can browse through the runs